18F/technology-budgeting/handbook.md

 ### Ask technical questions of agencies

 Budget requests for custom software often feature non-technical people making a technical proposal to non-technical people.
-This process doesn't lend itself to asking key questions, such as many of those found throughout this playbook.
+This process doesn't lend itself to asking key questions, such as many of those found throughout this handbook.
 It is important to ask all of those difficult technical questions, and to insist on getting the right answers.
 It is no kindness to fund a project that is going to fail.
 If the agency doesn't know exactly what they want to buy, they're not going to get it.

 #### Checklist

 - □ The agency will rely on the U.S. Digital Service's [Digital Services Playbook](https://playbook.cio.gov/)
 - □ If building a website, the agency will direct the vendor to use the [S. Web Design System](https://designsystem.digital.gov/)
 - □ The agency will adhere to the Defense Innovation Board's "[Ten Commandments of Software](https://media.defense.gov/2018/Apr/22/2001906836/-1/-1/0/DEFENSEINNOVATIONBOARD_TEN_COMMANDMENTS_OF_SOFTWARE_2018.04.20.PDF)"
-- □ The agency has read this playbook
+- □ The agency has read this handbook
 - □ The rules and questions found in the Defense Innovation Board's "[Detecting Agile BS](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF)" guide have been applied to and asked of the agency, and their answers are satisfactory

 #### Key Questions